vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 ![bucket distribution overview](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-overview.jpg)

 The .NET Core [Set](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.iset-1?view=netframework-4.8) abstract data type operates around the idea of "buckets".
-Bucket distribution is affected by `Object.GetHashCode`, `Object.Equals` & `IEqualityComprarer<T>.Equals`.
+Bucket distribution is affected by `Object.GetHashCode`, which generates a hash code for an object.

+In short, the hashing mechanism you use affects how objects get distributed into a set's buckets, and this affects lookup efficiency.
+I feel that this fact isnt given enough emphasis in todays world, so this blog post runs through this.

-This post will look at:
+Explaining bucket distribution efficiency requires understanding on how HashSets work with user-defined objects.
+So this post will look at:

+* The role that hashing plays in sets
+* How to use user-defined objects with [HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs)
-* Incorrect implementations of these functions that "break" .NET Core's [HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs)
+* Incorrect implementations of the various equality functions that "break" .NET Core's `HashSet<T>`
 * Correcting these implementations
 * The bucket distribution efficiency of various implementations recommended by the internet

-Before diving into any of this, we need to understand the role that hashing plays in sets.

-# Hashing
+# Set hashing
-In the context of sets, hashing trades memory for performance & efficiency.
+In the context of sets (& even hash tables), hashing gives devs an option to trade memory for performance & efficiency.
 This allows lookup operations to search sets much quicker by leveraging the index operator.

-This examples below will use [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) as an example set.
+The code examples that follow use [System.Collections.Generic.HashSet](https://github.com/microsoft/referencesource/blob/master/System.Core/System/Collections/Generic/HashSet.cs) as an example collection, which implements `ISet<T>`.

-# Working with HashSets
+# How are HashSets used?
 The HashSet generic collection is often used to store uer-defined objects.
 E.g.:

 ```c#